Our Board

 Bruce Watson – Director

-Professor Bruce Watson is Deputy Vice Chancellor Equity Diversity and Inclusion (acting) at UNSW.
+Professor Bruce Watson is Pro Vice-Chancellor Inclusion at UNSW.
 He commenced as a lecturer at UNSW in 2001 in the Faculty of Built Environment, designing and convening first year design studio experiences, gaining faculty commendations for his teaching.

 In 2014 Bruce designed and implemented the first of the Faculty’s alternate entry schemes broadening the entry reach beyond ATAR alone.
 The entry scheme now accounts for 20% of new students to the School of Built Environment, inspiring similar schemes across the Faculty of Arts, Design & Architecture.